betodealmeida/shillelagh/docs/adapters.rst

     SELECT * FROM "/path/to/file.csv";

 The adapter supports full DML, so you can also ``INSERT``, ``UPDATE``, or ``DELETE`` rows from the CSV file.
-Deleted rows are marked for deletion, modified and inserted rows are appended at the end of the file, and garbage collection is applied when the connection is closed.
+Deleted rows are marked for deletion; modified and inserted rows are appended at the end of the file; and garbage collection is applied when the connection is closed.

+You can also delete the file by running ``DROP TABLE``.

 Socrata